 What is a cross directorship?

-A cross directorship is the term used to define when the director of one company is also the director of another company or companies.
+A cross directorship defines when the director of one company is also the director of another company or companies.
 Often, creditors are unaware that the director of a company who they are doing business with is also the director of one or multiple companies elsewhere.

 When the director of a company you are monitoring has an adverse action registered against another one of their companies, you will receive an email alert.
-Changes include court actions, payment defaults, insolvency notices, mercantile enquiries and status changes.
+These changes include court actions, payment defaults, insolvency notices, mercantile enquiries and status changes.